muminishmam/Reversible-Learning/README.md

 * [Architecture](https://github.com/vmsaif/reversibleLearning/blob/master/Documents/Architecture.md)

 # How To Run
-The project was developed on the Nexus 7 with API 30, so building the project through android studio on that system and running the build should work fine
+The project was developed on the Nexus 7 with API 30 Build the project through Android Studio

 ## Visual Demonstration
 <img src="reversibleLearning.gif" width="330" height="650"/>